Riverscapes/riverscapes-website-jekyll/Tools/discrimination.md

 Some explanation.

-Research-grade tools straddle the "research" and "developement" [TRLs](#technological-readiness-levels), where some degree of validation of the outputs and its potential utility has been demonstrated.
+Research-grade tools straddle the "research" and "development" [TRLs](#technological-readiness-levels), where some degree of validation of the outputs and its potential utility has been demonstrated.
 However, the tool's application or utility for users outside the developers research group is limited.

 -------
 #### Operational-Grade